blazej-bucha/graflab-cookbook/doc/isgraflab.md

   * `lon_1` and `lon_m` are the minimum and the maximum grid longitudes, respectively

+Keep in mind that the `isGrafLab.m` function may use slightly different names of the variables.
+This is useful to know when you are debugging.

 You should now be ready to return [back](../README.md) and go through the HOWTOs.